Baby formula shortage highlights racial disparities

 One time, they drove half an hour to a store where workers told them they had the type she needed, but it was gone when they got there.
 Her husband goes out every night to search pharmacies around midnight.

-"It's so hard to find this type," she said, saying sometimes they have run out before they can secure more formula.
+"It's so hard to find this type," she said, adding sometimes they have run out before they can secure more formula.
 "The baby will cry and cry, so we give him rice water."

 On a recent day, she was down to her last container and called an advocacy group that had told her it would try to get her some at an appointment in five days.
 But the group could not guarantee anything.